 Still, note that:

 Dandelion is high in vitamin K, which may impact blood clotting.
-If you’re taking Warfarin or another blood thinner, you need to maintain consistent vitamin K intake to prevent interfering with your medication.
+If you’re taking a blood thinner, you need to maintain consistent vitamin K intake to prevent interfering with your therapy.

 The dandelion is an herb in serious need of an image makeover.
 Cursed by many gardeners and those in quest of perfect lawns, dandelion is frequently viewed as a pest plant.